-The consolidated financial statements for the Group and for the Company are prepared in accordance with IFRS adopted by the International Accounting Standards Board; the South African Institute of Chartered Accountants' Financial Reporting Guides as issued by the Accounting Practices Committee; Financial Reporting Pronouncements as issued by the Financial Reporting Standards Council; and the Companies Act.
+The Company financial statements, as well as the consolidated financial statements for the Group, are prepared in accordance with International Financial Reporting Standards (IFRS) adopted by the International Accounting Standards Board; the South African Institute of Chartered Accountants' Financial Reporting Guides as issued by the Accounting Practices Committee; Financial Reporting Pronouncements as issued by the Financial Reporting Standards Council; and the Companies Act.

-IFRS that became effective in the current reporting period have had no impact on the Group.
+IFRSs that became effective in the current reporting period have had no impact on the Group.